 What is a Whole House Reverse Osmosis System?

-This article is about one of the more effective and comprehensive ways of getting pure water for your household: a whole house reverse osmosis system
+This article is about one of the more effective and comprehensive ways of getting pure drinking water for your household: a whole house reverse osmosis system is the filtration system we want to look at.

 What Is Reverse Osmosis?

-A reverse osmosis water filter removes impurities – salts, fluorides, pesticides, lead and other harmful materials – from your household water.
+A reverse osmosis water filter removes impurities – salts, fluorides, pesticides, lead, calcium and magnesium, and other harmful materials – from your household water.
 It achieves this by passing the water through a semi-permeable membrane, followed by specialized additional filters.

 The membrane is super effective at purifying drinking water.
 It can filter out molecules and ions, along with larger particles.